-To ensure alignment of Out-of-School Time and Expanded Learning Time programs with school-day learning, each applicant is required to have a representative be an active member of the district leadership team or building leadership team.
+To ensure alignment of out-of-school and expanded learning time programs with school-day learning, each applicant is required to have a representative be an active member of the teacher-based, building leadership team or district leadership team.
 Once awarded, the applicant's representative is responsible for attending team meetings and participating as a member of the team.